the-butcher/PENPLOTTER.01/pp_oldmap/NOTES.md

 OK wider buffer steps (2 meters and the 0.5 pen roughen the paper) OK check different speeds to edge sharpness

--- labels
+OK labels
--- find out how much information about labels is available in the tiles
+OK find out how much information about labels is available in the tiles

 OK water lines narrower